top of page

 Is Your Gifted Child Actually Struggling?
 Don’t Miss the Signs

-One of my kids had just started first grade at this new school.
+My firstborn had just started first grade at this new school.

-Lots of kids were having a rough transition to full day school, my kid included.
+Lots of kids were having a rough transition to full-day school, my kid included.

 I thought my child was just bored.
-I didn't know then that he was actually really struggling.
+I didn't know then that he was actually, really struggling.

 I had no idea back then that being gifted could set kids up to have different problems.
-I also hadn't learned to really hear the things that teachers were gently trying to say.

 If I had known then what I know now...